Aboca Museum

 ABOCA Museum - Wooden boxes (17th-19th century)Museimpresa

-Plants and humans, after all, have lived in symbiosis since the dawn of time.
+Plants and humans, after all, live in symbiosis since the dawn of time.
 Before chemistry allowed the synthetic production of substances, man kept searching in nature, and in the wild herbs, the ingredients for his own wellbeing.

 ABOCA Museum - The ancient apotecary shopMuseimpresa